milesmccray/DF_ThumbnailReplacer/README.md

 * Must be a .png file
 * Make sure the image size is 328x128 (if it's bigger it will take crop the remainder out)
 * Transparent images work
+* You need to set a thumbnail in the level FIRST before using the tool